-A program team with Accenture’s global IT and Finance professionals teamed with Accenture’s SAP Business Group and SAP to drive the transformation program.
-They embarked on the journey along two parallel tracks: rotating Accenture’s finance capability to the New and enhancing digital financial reporting and analytics.
+A program team with Accenture’s internal IT and Finance professionals teamed with Accenture’s SAP Business Group and SAP to drive the transformation program.
+They embarked on the journey along two parallel tracks: rotating Accenture’s finance capability and enhancing digital financial reporting and analytics.

 The first track of the program consisted of a three-phased approach designed to minimize impact to the business while laying the foundation for future business needs.

 Phase 1.
 Technical foundation: Move to SAP Business Suite on HANA

 Migrating from running SAP ECC 6.0 on Microsoft SQL Server to SAP Business Suite on HANA was a technical prerequisite for implementing SAP S/4HANA (Phase 2).
 Accenture’s implementation took six months and set the foundation for the SAP S/4HANA upgrade to enable the transformation of Accenture’s technology architecture and IT capabilities.

 Phase 2.
 Functional and transformational foundation: Upgrade to SAP S/4HANA